Get

 Health Changes

 During the winter months, keep your arthritic dog nice and warm with a pet-safe heated bed or blanket (please never use ones designed for humans), make sure they stay away from any drafty areas in the home, and provide ramps if your dog has trouble getting up on furniture.
+Speak to your vet about nutritional supplements and pain relief your dog may benefit from.

 In winter, dogs are also at risk of suffering from sore, dry, and cracked skin and paws.
 Another condition that could develop is frostbite—most commonly on the paws, tail, and ears.
-Symptoms include gray or bluish discoloration of the skin, pain and swelling in the affected area, and coldness in the affected area.
+Signs include gray or bluish discoloration of the skin, pain and swelling in the affected area, and coldness in the affected area.
 For this reason, it’s important to avoid letting your dog outside for extended periods during cold weather.

 On the other hand, when the weather is very hot, dogs are more at risk of heat stroke, which can be incredibly dangerous.
 Common causes of heat stroke in dogs include leaving a dog in an unventilated vehicle, leaving a dog outside in the heat with no water or shaded areas to retreat to, and exercising them too much when it’s hot out.